TerraBreus/cub3d/docs/dev_log.md

 - Adding a little round circle that follows the mouse.
 - Adding another little circle that can be moved through the wasd buttons.
+- Probably for session after; drawing a line between the two points.

 Most likely I will learn about layering in tomorrows session!